Felony Defense Lawyer in Jacksonville

 What Are Potential Defenses Against Felony Charges?

-Potential defenses against felony charges depend on the nature of the crime and the circumstances.
-Common defense strategies include proving an alibi, demonstrating a lack of intent, providing evidence of entrapment, or showing procedural errors during the arrest or investigation.
-At The Law Offices of Kate Mesic, P.A., our attorneys scrutinize every facet of the evidence and legal process to uncover potential defenses that align with the facts of your situation, tailoring a defense strategy to pursue the best outcome.
+Potential defenses against felony charges in Jacksonville depend on the type of crime, the evidence presented, and the circumstances of your arrest.
+Common defense strategies include showing an alibi, challenging intent, arguing entrapment, or exposing procedural errors in the investigation or arrest.
+At The Law Offices of Kate Mesic, P.A., our felony defense attorneys thoroughly scrutinize every detail of the prosecution's evidence to build a defense strategy aligned with your circumstances, using our knowledge of Jacksonville’s legal processes to secure the best possible outcome for your case.

 Our Settlements & Verdicts